 There are two moves here.
 First, the court reasons that the commercial value of a person's identity is a valid basis to protect a right of publicity, and distinct from a Pavesich-style privacy basis.
 Second, it recognizes that the need to contract over this value justifies recognizing an exclusive right.
-Wes Westrum has a right of publicity so that he can get a shiny
+Wes Westrum has a right of publicity so that he can get a shiny new watch in exchange for putting his picture on Haelan baseball cards

-12. Haelan Labs. v.
+12. Haelan Lab'ys v.
 Topps Chewing Gum, 202 F.2d 866 (1953).